-&lt;sup>6 Orff v.
-United States, 125 S. Ct.
-2606 (2005) (farmers could not maintain breach of contract suit against Bureau of Reclamation based on ESA-required cutbacks in water delivered by Bureau, since pertinent statute did not waive sovereign immunity for such suits).
+5 See, e.g., Orff v.
+United States, 545 U.S. 596 (2005) (farmers could not maintain breach of contract suit against Bureau of Reclamation based on ESA-required cutbacks in water delivered by Bureau, since pertinent statute did not waive sovereign immunity for such suits); Casitas Municipal Water District v.
+United States, 72 Fed.
+Cl.
+746 (2006) (United States did not breach its contract with water district when it required district to build fish passage facility and relinquish a portion of federal reclamation project water supply, to aid ESA-listed trout).

-&lt;sup>7 An exception is Concerned Shrimpers of America, Inc. v.
+6 An exception is Concerned Shrimpers of America, Inc. v.
 Mosbacher, No. CA C-90-39 (S.D.
 Tex.
 Mar.
 8, 1990), omitted because CRS has been unable to obtain a copy of the unpublished decision.
 This case reportedly was a taking challenge to an agency requirement under the ESA that shrimp trawlers use "turtle excluder devices" in their nets to minimize unintended catch of endangered and threatened sea turtles.
 The case, again reportedly, was dismissed on the ground that it was filed in the wrong court.